 The White House compiled the numbers from federal agencies and its own budget office.
-The numbers are based only on the $85 billion in cuts for this fiscal year, from March-September, that are set to take effect Friday.
+The numbers reflect the impact of the cuts this year.
+Unless Congress acts by Friday, $85 billion in cuts are set to take effect from March-September.

 As to whether states could move money around to cover shortfalls, the White House said that depends on state budget structures and the specific programs.
 The White House did not have a list of which states or programs might have flexibility.

 - About $67.8 million in funding for primary and secondary education, putting around 930 teacher and aide jobs at risk.

 - Head Start and Early Head Start would be eliminated for approximately 4,800 children.